jameshansen/JustShowMe/README.md

 - **Stamps a build number.** A counter in `build.number` (starting at `0005`) is written into `BuildInfo.cs`, so the window title bar reads e.g. `JustShowMe - Privacy Webcam Filter - Build 0005`.
 The counter auto-increments after each release.
 - **Stages only what's needed** (the exe, the driver and filter DLLs, the YuNet model, the cascade, the native OpenCvSharp DLLs, and the LICENSE) and zips them to `justshowme_build<NNNN>.zip` in the repo root, ready to attach to a GitHub release.

-Native DLLs (`OpenCvSharpExtern.dll`, the ffmpeg DLL) can't be embedded, so they ship as files directly beside the exe (Windows always searches the exe's own folder, so no `dll\x64\` subfolder is needed).
+Native DLLs (`OpenCvSharpExtern.dll`, the ffmpeg DLL) can't be embedded, so they ship as files directly beside the exe.

 ## AI Ethics & Technology Policy (from the creator, James Hansen)